RnbWd/gulp-strip-comments/README.md

 Type: `boolean`
 Default: `true`

 This API differs from the original.
 Explicity set options.safe to *false* if you want to turn off this feature.
-See [decomment](https://github.com/vitaly-t/decomment/tree/v.0.4.2#api).
+See [decomment](https://github.com/vitaly-t/decomment).

+##### options.trim ⇒ Boolean
+* `false (default)` - do not trim comments
+* `true` - remove empty lines that follow removed full-line comments

+### strip.text([options]) ⇒ String

+CSS is the most frequent example of where this method is to be used.

+Please note that while comment blocks located inside `''`, `""` or \`\` are not removed, the same as for JSON or JavaScript, you should not use this method for JSON or JavaScript, as it can break your regular expressions.

+### strip.html([options]) ⇒ String

+It instructs the library not to parse or validate the input in any way, rather assume it to be HTML, and remove all `<!-- comment -->` entries from it according to the `options`.

 ## License